“I scratched my own itch” isn’t good enough

 So don’t give in to impostor syndrome, but get ready to experience the gauntlet of Klingon pain sticks that await you.

-Rather than thinking it’s all in the bag, think the opposite: Almost everything you’ll need to succeed, you don’t have yet: Knowledge of customer, market, marketing, sales, finance, everything.
-Yet.
+Rather than thinking it’s all in the bag, think the opposite: Almost everything you’ll need to succeed, you don’t have yet: Knowledge of customer, market, marketing, sales, finance, skills, everything.

 Even second-time founders typically fail.
 I’ve had four successful startups, two unicorns, bootstrapped and funded, and still most of my initial ideas about most things are wrong.
 So, everyone needs a Beginner’s Mind.
 Everyone needs to leverage their Pivot Points to win in their own way.